go-mysql-org/go-mysql-elasticsearch/README.md

 index = ""
 type = ""
 # shield ddl mysql command
-# example continue one command : delete
+# example skip one command : delete
-# example continue many command : delete,update
+# example skip many command : delete,update
 shield_ddl = "delete"
 ```
-In the above example , we will continue mysql delete command
+In the above example , we will skip mysql delete command

 ## Ignore table without a primary key
 When you sync table without a primary key, you can see below error message.